SENSE-Cog European Research Project

 Age-related hearing loss, vision impairment and the onset of dementia can have a devastating combined impact on those affected.
 This is the focus of a European research project called SENSE-Cog.
 It aims to promote health for eyes, ears and the mind.
 The project is led by the University of Manchester.

 Some 70% of adults in Europe aged over 65 have problems with their vision or hearing.
 In addition around two-thirds of over-65s suffer from depression or dementia.
-Although distinctly different, both can be mediated with improved sight and hearing.
+Both can be mediated with improved sight and hearing even though they are very different.
 The multiple effects of two or three impairments are much greater than the individual conditions.
 SENSE-Cog looks to improve understanding of this combined impact on patients.
 They hope that new tools and improved support in the home and treating the conditions in unison will improve the lives of patients.
 In addition, this could result in better use health and social-care budgets throughout Europe.

 The four-year project receives financial support from the EU’s Framework Programme for Research and Innovation, Horizon 2020.

 At the beginning of June, Alan Hopkirk, Clinical Director at The Invisible Hearing Clinic attended HEAL 2018 – the bi-annual hearing conference at Lake Como in Italy.
 The SENSE-Cog project was of particular interest.

 The SENSE-Cog Intervention Field Trial

 In one study, a new home-based intervention took place involving 24 participants with dementia and their carers.
 The venues were Bordeaux, Manchester and Nicosia.
 This included an investigation of the sensory loss as well as the supply of hearing or visual aids.
 Extra support in the home via trained sensory support staff was also provided.
 Suggestions were given regarding improved communication, changes to the environment and referrals for further support.